 The Heart of Grenada – Carriacou

 The small island of Carriacou is a must-visit on a sailing holiday in Grenada.
 We often anchor in the picturesque bay of Tyrell bay to start our explorations ashore.
 The tranquil climate and fertile soil lends itself to the production of a variety of crops such as citrus fruits and cocoa, leading to its name of ‘The heart of Grenada’.
-Although famous for its annual Carnival held in March, the real star of the show is the nearby Sandy Island, a favourite anchorage of tall ship Blue Clipper.
+Although famous for its annual Carnival held in March, the real star of the show is the nearby Sandy Island, a favourite anchorage of all our vessels.

 A Caribbean Postcard Comes to Life – Sandy Island